 If you will visit this park on a nice summer day, then you can even watch all the nice dinghies that belong to one of the local sailing clubs.
 You can enjoy the site of these dinghies gliding over the nice reservoir while sipping a cup of coffee outside a cozy café right by the water.

 This is by far the UK’s largest and oldest structure built with bricks.
 This structure was completed in a time span of less than two years.
-It was built for the Birmingham and Manchester Railway. if you will know the statistics about this construction, then you are going to be surprised.
+It was built for the Stockport and Manchester Railway. if you will know the statistics about this construction, then you are going to be surprised.
 11,000,000 bricks were used in its construction and 600 workers worked in different shifts to complete this construction.

 All these places are amongst the few of many other worths seeing locations in Stockport.
 So this list of what’s on Stockport can really help you visit the unmissable places there.